azu/slide/2017/almin/concept-of-almin.md

 ### Example: UseCase

-Almin provice `UseCase` class that is a pert of application layer
+Almin provice `UseCase` class that is a part of application layer

 ```js